NerDante/smartVim/README.md

 ## Overview
-This conifg use vim-plug as plugin manager.
-The goal is build vim as IDE-like tool for development C/C++, Python and Go.
-You can add more language support with alternative plugin
+This conifguration uses vim-plug as the plugin manager to configure vim as IDE-like tool for development C/C++, Python and Go.
+You can add more language support with alternative plugin.

 ![image](https://github.com/NerDante/smartVim/blob/master/screenshot/startPage.png)